 SEE: VMworld 2019: Key takeaways for business leaders (free PDF) (TechRepublic)

-Desktop virtualization offers many advantages to end users as well, allowing faster delivery of resources to the user and less IT overhead involved with manual installations and rebuilds of operating systems.
+Desktop virtualization and desktop as a service (DaaS) offer many advantages to end users as well, allowing faster delivery of resources to the user and less IT overhead involved with manual installations and rebuilds of operating systems.
 Virtual desktops provide a standard interface and set of applications or tools which can be easily protected against threats.
 However, they do require some work, at least in the initial deployment of this environment.

 I spoke with Vadim Vladimirskiy, CEO of Azure cloud provider Nerdio, to learn more about its unique approach to risk management via virtual desktops, which allows the company to bypass many of the tedious manual steps involved with building and managing virtual desktops.